 CICs are not short term projects - as they seek to provide sustainable public financial infrastructure.
 CICs seek to be an alternative when national currencies are scarce and hence provide a safety net for communities in crisis.
-Creating a Community Inclusion Currency is like having a baby: it is a responsibility that needs to be taken seriously for the life of the currency.
+Creating a Community Inclusion Currency is like having a baby - it is a responsibility that one should not walk away from.
 It is of utmost importance that the community backing be as solid as possible with the full support of the community, mediators, elders and chief.
 Trustful communities can build wealth much easier than trustless communities.
-It's not only about how hard the participants work, but how much work is lost through cheating, theft, corruption, etc. The community should be prepared to provide protections and sanctions against problematic behavior.
-For a good example of how this is done, see our blog on building strong communities.
+It's not only about how hard you work, but how much of your work is lost through cheating, theft, corruption, and providing security against those things.
 Trust and trustworthiness are themselves forms of wealth.

-In order to certify and support a community to create a CIC, Grassroots Economics' CIC Creation criteria requires groups creating a CIC to have:
+In order to certify and support a community to create a CIC, Grassroots Economics' CIC Creation criteria requires groups creating a CIC to have a:

-- 1. Valid certificate, with initial registration at least 1 year prior to the creation. - 2.
-Minimum 10 members with active membership. - 3.
+- 1. Valid certificate and initial registration at least 1 year ago - 2.
+Minimum 10 members with active membership - 3.
 Demonstrable backing for tokens created.
-(Business audit). - 4.
-A minimum balance of 100k Sarafu to be used as reserve. - 5.
-A leading member that has gone through this training. - 6.
-A completed CIC Commitment Agreement (see below).
+(Business audit) - 4.
+Have a minimum balance of 100k Sarafu to be used as reserve - 5.
+Have a leading member that has gone through this training. - 6.
+A completed CIC Commitment Agreement (see below)